smithy-lang/smithy/docs/source/1.0/spec/core/traits.rst

 ---------------------

 Summary
-    Used to mark an input or output member of an instance operation as not bound to any properties.
+    Used to explicitly mark an input or output member of an instance operation is not bound to a resource property.
+Can also mark another trait to have same effect.
 Trait selector
     ``:is(operation -[input, output]-> structure > member, [trait|trait])``

     *A top level member of an operations input or output, or a trait* Value type
-    structure

-By default, ``put`` lifecycle operations are assumed to both create and replace an existing resource.
-Some APIs, however, do not support this behavior and require that a resource is first deleted before it can be replaced.

-For example, this is the behavior of Amazon DynamoDB's CreateTable_ operation.
-The "Table" resource identifier, "TableName", is provided by the client, making it appropriate to model in Smithy as a ``put`` lifecycle operation.
-However, ``UpdateTable`` is used to update a table and attempting to call ``CreateTable`` on a table that already exists will return an error.
+    Annotation trait.

+By default, top-level input and output members of a lifecycle operation must be bound to a resource property.
+Members that are an exception must be marked with this trait, or another trait that carries it to be excluded from this requirement.

 .. tabs::